vetscience/Assemblosis/README.md

     simpleClipThreshold: 10
     minAdapterLength: 20
     keepBothReads: true
-# Further parameters for Trimmomatic
+## Further parameters for Trimmomatic
+# Required phred-quality for leading 5 nucleotides
 leading: 25
+# Required phred-quality for trailing 5 nucleotides
 trailing: 25
+# Minimum accepted read-length to keep the read after trimming
 minlen: 40

-threads: 24 # Maximum number of threads used in the pipeline
+### Parameters for the program bowtie2 are described in http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

-maxFragmentLens: [500, 600] # Illumina PE fragment length.
-NOTE!
-Each pair needs one phred value.
+## Illumina PE fragment length.
+Program bowtie2 parameter -X.
+# NOTE!
+Each read-pair needs one phred value.

-# Parameters for the program Pilon
+maxFragmentLens: [500, 600]
+# Orientation of pair-end reads e.g. 'fr', 'rf', 'ff': Program bowtie2 parameters --fr, --rf or --ff
 orientation: 'fr'

+### Parameters for the program Pilon are described in https://github.com/broadinstitute/pilon/wiki/Requirements-&-Usage
-polishedAssembly: celePilon # Prefix for the resultant assembly
+# Prefix for the resultant pilon polished assembly.
+Pilon parameter --output
+polishedAssembly: celePilon
+# This is set 'true' for an organism with diploid genome: Pilon parameter --diploid
 diploidOrganism: true
 fix: bases
+# Value 'bases' fixes snps and indels: Pilon parameter --fix
 modifications: true

-# Parameters for the program Centrifuge to remove listed contaminations
+### Parameters for the program centrifuge are described in http://www.ccb.jhu.edu/software/centrifuge/manual.shtml
+# Path to the name of the index file, that contains NCBI nt database in nt.?.cf files.
+Centrifuge parameter -x
 database: /home/<username>/nt
-taxons: [2,10239,4751,40674,81077] # Bacteria, viruses, fungi, mammals, artificial seqs
+# Lenght of the identical match in nucleotides required to infer a read as contaminant.
+Centrifuge parameter --min-hitlen
 partialMatch: 100
+# NCBI taxon root identifers for the species considered contaminants: e.g. bacteria (=2), viruses (=10239), fungi (=4751), mammals (=40674), artificial seqs (=81077).
+Pipeline specific parameter.
+taxons: [2,10239,4751,40674,81077]

-# Parameters for the RepeatModeler and RepeatMasker
+## Parameters for the RepeatModeler and RepeatMasker are described in http://www.repeatmasker.org
 repBaseLibrary:
   class: File
-  path: /home/<username>/RepBaseLibrary/RMRBSeqs.embl # This is the RepBase file from https://www.girinst.org/repbase
+  # This is the RepBase file from https://www.girinst.org/repbase.
+RepeatMasker parameter -lib
+  path: /home/<username>/RepBaseLibrary/RMRBSeqs.embl
+# Directories for inferred custom repeats (inferred by RepeatModeler), tandem repeats (simple repeats) and interspersed repeats (transposons)'
+# RepeatMasker parameter -dir
 repeatWorkDir:
   - class: Directory
     location: RepeatCustom